 Aligned Data

-Alignment properties control the leading alignment and trailing alignment regions.9.3
+Alignment properties control the leading alignment and trailing alignment regions.
+That is, the LeadingAlignment and TrailingAlignment regions of the data syntax grammar (in Section 9.3).
+The LeadingAlignment consists of the LeadingSkip and AlignmentFill regions.
+The TrailingAlignment contains only the TrailingSkip region.

 When the alignment properties are applied to an array element, the properties are applied to each occurrence of the element; that is, not only to the first occurrence.